AdobeDocs/certification.en/help/certifications/faq.md

 +++How do I know which exam to take?

 Certifications are role-based, which means there are multiple exams available.
-Review the exam guides on the certification page to choose which exam to take.
+Review the certification journey pages to choose which exam to take.
 You will choose the exam by:

 * Application: for example, [!DNL Adobe Analytics] or [!DNL Marketo Engage]
 * Role: for example, developer or business practitioner